Service & Maintenance Department

 Recycling service is located at 419 S. Bridge Road (SR 269 South) which is also the site of the Police Station.
 Bins are available available 7 days a week from dawn until dusk and are marked with a list of acceptable items.

-Ottawa, Seneca & Sandusky County (OSS) Joint Solid Waste District also offer recycling.
-Please click here for their flyer.
+Ottawa, Seneca & Sandusky County (OSS) Joint Solid Waste District also offer special recycling events.
+Please check the "Current News" section of our website for upcoming events.

 Brush Drop Off Site

 The brush drop off site is located at 310 S. Bridge Road (SR 269) across the street from the Police Station behind the dog park.
 It is open from dawn until dusk, typically from April to November.
-Contractor's are not permitted to this service.
+Official open and close dates will be listed under the "Current News" on the homepage.
+Contractors are not permitted to use this service.

 Rules & Regulations